-A Proud Day

-Fawn Dunlop poses with her parents and friends for a picture to commemorate this her graduation.
+A Proud Day Fawn Dunlop poses with her parents and friends for a picture to commemorate this her graduation.

-The Banner Carriers

-Every gaduation, the student vho achieved the highest GPA is selected to represent his or her colege by carrying its barner during the ceremory.
-This semester's bonored students are: (L-R) JefferyConrad for the College of Arts and the College of Arts and Communicaton, Kelly Henning for he College of Humanities and Social Sciences, Kahy Griffiths for the College of Science and Health, Stacy Milan or the College of Ecucation, and Grzegorz Zajaja for the College of Bisiness.
+The Banner Carriers Every gaduation, the student vho achieved the highest GPA is selected to represent his or her college by carrying its barner during the ceremory.
+This semester's bnored students are: (L-R) JefferyConrad for the College of Arts and Communication, Kelly Henning for he College of Humanities and Social Sciences, Kahy Griffiths for the College of Science and Health, Stacy Milan or the College of Eucation, and Grzegorz Zajaja for the College of Bisiness.